k-pipe/pipeline-operator/README.md

 This repository builds the necessary ingredients for a kubernetes operator for processing pipelines:

- * the docker image running the operator code
+ * the docker image running the operator code ([result here](https://hub.docker.com/repository/docker/kpipe/pipeline-operator/general))
- * a helm chart with a deployment of the operator, crd definitions and necessary RBAC definitions
+ * a helm chart with a deployment of the operator, crd definitions and necessary RBAC definitions ([result here](https://k-pipe.github.io/pipeline-operator/))

 Documentation and usage examples of the pipeline operator can be found in the [README of branch helm](https://github.com/k-pipe/pipeline-operator/blob/helm/README.md).